areviksol/service_file/README.md

 ### 1. Create a Service File:

-Open a text editor and create a new file with a .service extension, e.g., `yourapp.service`.
+Open a text editor and create a new file with a .service extension, e.g., `flask_app.service`.

 ### 2. Define Service Configuration: